pokergeist/Switchboard-QT/hardware/Switchboard-QT-Hardware.md

 **[INA219BIDR](https://www.digikey.com/short/9qj5h54z)**

 This is a slight upgrade from the INA219A.
 It monitors voltage, current, and power through the V+ and V- contacts.
 Here's the [writeup](https://www.adafruit.com/product/904) on Adafruit's module.

+## User Options

+The addition of the **flash memory** option to the QT Py MCU will allow saving of relay state information.
+That information could be retrieved on reset to recover state information.

+A **display with buttons** and a Qwiic/STEMMA QT interface could be added to enhance the user interface and control options.
+Please be mindful of the current load placed on the QT Py's voltage regulator (500mA total).

 ## Resistors